arelia-classroom-demos/pd-intro-to-github/README.md

 ### Task 3
 1. Click the `session-1-questions.md` file above to open it, then click the `edit` pencil.
 2. Add a new question to the file: "3.
 What are ways that GitHub might help you and your students manage code?".
 Answer the question in the file.
+    * Because we're using a Markdown (.md) file, you can add formatting to your file.
+[Learn more about how to add formatting](https://guides.github.com/features/mastering-markdown/).
-3. Commit your answers to a new branch.
+3. Commit your changes to a new branch.
 4. Open a pull request to merge your updates into the `master` branch.